katcosburn/KC-CARC_notes/multiGPU_tensorflow.md

 ## Multiple-GPU Processes ##

 On Xena, there are 4 dualGPU nodes available and this tutorial will cover the use of one node with 2 GPUs to run a neural network code.
-The documentation for how to do this, in generl, can be found [here](https://keras.io/guides/distributed_training/).
+This tutorial will use documentation for how to do single-host, multi-device synchronous training with the Keras library [here](https://keras.io/guides/distributed_training/).